 Resilience is one key factor that decides business success and is the process that unifies security with business continuity.
 A resilient infrastructure controls the impact of a failure on operational performance.

 Container technology promises a resilient application infrastructure in the cloud and equips the DevOps environment with the capability to roll back insecure containers from production in case of any risks.
-In the process, rest of the ongoing operations will not get affected.
+In the process, the rest of the ongoing operations will not be affected.
 Thus, a container environment ensures resilience and business continuity.

 Conclusion